WICG/attribution-reporting-api/README.md

 -------------------

 Trigger data, e.g. advertiser side data, is extremely important for critical use cases like reporting the *purchase value* of a conversion.
-However, too much advertiser-side data could be used to link advertiser identity with publisher identity.
+However, too much advertiser side data could be used to link advertiser identity with publisher identity.